Jun 14 / Elizabeth Mack

 “You buy in your own language and you sell in your customer’s language…”

-Consider the lost revenue if customers insist on buying in their own language and you’re contracting with somebody who may speak the language but not understand the cultural norms needed to complete the sale.
+Consider the lost revenue if customers insist on buying in their own language and your sales teams don’t speak the language or understand the cultural norms needed to complete the sale.
 While some clients may not be explicit about the fact that they prefer to buy in their own language, connecting to people in their own language (which, again, goes with understanding a culture…) is where trust is built.

-Exceptional customer service after all equates to a buyer’s journey that is in most instances a relationship built over time and through trust.
-Given the immense power of language to truly connect people, we can only consider it a lost opportunity to not invest in language and culture.
+Exceptional customer service equates to a buyer’s journey that is in most instances a relationship built over time and through trust.

 Speak To People In A Language They Understand, It Goes To The Head; Speak To Them In Their Own Language, It Goes To The Heart.” – Nelson Mandela

-Needless to say, the more languages a person can speak, the more people they can communicate with and connectedness = larger network of sales!
+Needless to say, the more languages a person can speak or the more multilingual your teams, the more people they can communicate with and connectedness = larger network of sales!

 Conclusion